 It is essential to note that India was no stranger to devastating famines in pre-colonial times.
 However, none of them were on the scale of those that swept through the lands under British rule.
 Although this is partly the result of specific geographical conditions (the drought in 1876 was particularly bad), the economic policies of the British empire were nothing short of catastrophic.
 The traditional Indian agrarian economy had systems in place to mitigate the effects of famines.
 There were stockpiles and reserves that held grain, which was then distributed by agents of the local government.
 Moreover, reports of the East India Company from the 17th and 18th century record Mughal and Maratha rulers “opening their treasuries” to the poor during times of famine and starvation (286).

 The British saw these measures as violations of the principles of free market economics, and systematically dismantled them, leading directly, as we shall see, to the deaths of millions.
 Of course, none of what I have said is to be construed as a moral defense of India’s traditional feudal society.
 Rather, it serves to highlight the absurdity of colonial propaganda, which often justified Britain’s policies by portraying them as valiant attempts to liberate Indian peasants and laborers from the despotism of their rulers.
-What makes this even more laughable, as Davis points out, is that historians have established that on average, even the poorest Indian workers in the 17th and 18th century earned higher wages and were more financially secure than their British counterparts (292).

 Free Market Fundamentalism